open-telemetry/build-tools/semantic-conventions/syntax.md

 required ::= "always"
          |   "conditional" <condition>
+         |   "optional" # Default if not specified
+         |   "opt-in"

 # EXPERIMENTAL: Using this is NOT ALLOWED in the specification currently.
 sampling_relevant ::= boolean